-- determining the extent to which adverse circumstances or events could result in harmful consequences.
-NICCS - 70.
-Risk Mitigation The application of one or more measures to reduce the likelihood of an unwanted occurrence and/or lessen its consequences.
-NICCS - 71.
-Risk Tolerance The level of risk an entity is willing to assume in order to achieve a potential desired result.
-NIST - 72.
-Rogue App Any number of applications/software that may act maliciously or threaten the security of information examples may include: malware, ransomware, scareware, "trickware," botnet engines, spyware, smitfraud, etc. An app that has been hacked may also be considered.
-Webopedia - 73.
+- 70. Risk Tolerance The level of risk an entity is willing to assume in order to achieve a potential desired result.
+NIST - 71.
+Rogue App Any number of applications/software that may act maliciously or threaten the security of information examples may include: malware, ransomware, scareware, "trickware", botnet engines, spyware, smitfraud, etc. An app that has been hacked may also be considered.
+Webopedia - 72.
 Sandboxing A restricted, controlled execution environment that prevents potentially malicious software, such as mobile code, from accessing any system resources except those for which the software is authorized.
-NIST - 74.
+NIST - 73.
 Safeguards Protective measures prescribed to meet the security requirements (i.e., confidentiality, integrity, and availability) specified for an information system.
 Safeguards may include security features, management constraints, personnel security, and security of physical structures, areas, and devices.
 Synonymous with security controls and countermeasures.
-NIST - 75.
+NIST - 74.
 Security The practice of defending information from unauthorized access, use, disclosure, disruption, modification, perusal, inspection, recording or destruction.
-Wikipedia - 76.
+Wikipedia - 75.
 Standard Common and repeated use of rules, conditions, guidelines or characteristics for products or related processes and production methods and related management systems practices.
-Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 77.
+Interoperability Roadmap Supplementary Materials - Appendix F; Glossary - 76.
 Standards Development Organization (SDO) SDOs are member-based organizations whose members set the priorities for which standards will be developed and refined.
-Each SDO has a very refined process for developing, balloting, piloting, finalizing, and maintaining standards within its domain.
-Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 78.
+Each SDO has a very refined process for developing, balloting, piloting, finalizing and maintaining standards within its domain.
+Interoperability Roadmap Supplementary Materials - Appendix F; Glossary - 77.
 Third Party Application Third party software refers to software programs developed by companies other than the operating system developer.
 It may also refer to third party plug-ins, which are developed by other companies besides the original application developer.
-PC.net - 79.
+PC.net - 78.
 Vulnerability A characteristic or specific weakness that renders an organization or asset (such as information or an information system) open to exploitation by a given threat or susceptible to a given hazard.
+NICCS - 79.
+Threat A circumstance or event that has or indicates the potential to exploit vulnerabilities and to adversely impact (create adverse consequences for) organizational operations, organizational assets (including information and information systems), individuals, other organizations, or society.
 NICCS - 80.
-Threat A circumstance or event that has or indicates the potential to exploit vulnerabilities and to adversely impact (create adverse consequences for) organizational operations, organizational assets (including information and information systems), individuals, other organizations, or society.
-NICCS - 81.
 Token The token is used in addition to or in place of a password to prove that the customer is who they claim to be.
 The token acts like an electronic key to access something.
-Wikipedia
+Wikipedia - 81.
+View/Download/Transmit (VDT) One of the Stage 2 Meaningful Use Core Measures under the CMS EHR Incentive Programs is to, "provide patients the ability to view online, download and transmit their health information within four business days of the information being available to the eligible professional."
+Interoperability Roadmap Supplementary Materials Appendix F; Glossary

-- 82. View/Download/Transmit (VDT) One of the Stage 2 Meaningful Use Core Measures under the CMS EHR Incentive Programs is to, "provide patients the ability to view online, download and transmit their health information within four business days of the information being available to the eligible professional."
-Interoperability Roadmap Supplementary Materials Appendix F; Glossary - 83.
-Whitelist A list/register of entities that are being provided a particular privilege, service, mobility, access or recognition.
+82. Whitelist - A list/register of entities that are being provided a particular privilege, service, mobility, access or recognition.
 Entities on the list will be accepted, approved and/or recognized.
 NICCS